-2024 Colorado Solar Incentives, Tax Credits, Rebates, & Exemptions
+Colorado Solar Incentives: Tax Credits, Rebates, & Exemptions in 2025

 Average Incentive Savings:

-Find out how much solar incentives can save you
+Calculate how much solar incentives will save you on an installation in Colorado

 Written by Jamie Smith , Edited by Catherine Lane

-Colorado homeowners can save an average of $3,690 on solar incentives and rebates.
-Colorado offers some pretty stellar incentives to go solar and for battery storage, contributing to the state’s goal of achieving 100% clean energy generation by 2050.
+Colorado residents can save an average of $5,340 through solar incentives and rebates available throughout the state.
+Colorado offers excellent incentives to go solar and to add battery storage, contributing to the state’s goal of achieving 100% clean energy generation by 2050.

-Due to the solar-friendly policies and tax incentives, it’s considered one of the best home solar states in the country.
-If you’re a Colorado resident curious about solar power, here’s the ultimate guide to all the incentives and rebates offered at Centennial State.
+Due to solar-friendly policies that promote incentives, Colorado is considered one of the best states in the country for home solar.
+If you’re a Colorado homeowner curious about how much you can save on a home solar system installation, here’s the ultimate guide to incentives and rebates offered in the Centennial State.

 Overview of Colorado solar incentives and rebates